Closing Costs: How Investors Estimate Total Cash Needed to Close a Deal

 Loan type also affects costs — FHA, VA, and USDA loans have unique fee structures.

-Why This Metric Matter to Investors
+Why Closing Costs Matter to Investors

 Closing costs matter because they: